pgdurand/BeeDeeM/README.md

 Among others, these databanks can be used to:

 * prepare and maintain up-to-date local copy of usefull data
-* run BLAST sequence comparison jobs
+* run BLAST, Diamond or PLAST sequence comparison jobs
-* annotate BLAST results with sequence features and ontologies
+* annotate BLAST, Diamond or PLAST results with sequence features and ontologies

 ## Companion tools